optimizely/jquery-commonjs/README.md

 # jquery-commonjs
-older versions of jquery packaged as commonjs modules
+Older versions of jquery packaged as commonjs modules.
+These modules will not add jquery to the global namespace (window)

+This project will be a dependency of the optimizely/optimizely repo until that repo can upgrade jquery to v3 or greater.